CaptainCrowbar/unicorn-lib/unicorn/string.md

 `Wrap::`**`margin2`**   | `size_t`    | Margin for subsequent lines                | same as `margin`
 `Wrap::`**`width`**     | `size_t`    | Wrap width                                 | see below
 `Wrap::`**`newline`**   | `Ustring`   | Line break                                 | `"\n"`

+Wrapping is done separately for each paragraph.
+Words are simply delimited by whitespace, which may not be appropriate for all languages; no attempt is made at anything more sophisticated such as hyphenation or locale-specific word breaking rules.

 Paragraphs are normally delimited by two or more line breaks; if the `lines` flag is set, every line break is interpreted as a paragraph break.
 As usual,